ferstl/spring-jdbc-oracle/README.md

 ## How to use spring-jdbc-oracle

 ### Maven Dependencies
 Binaries and source code of this project are available on [Maven Central](http://central.maven.org/maven2/com/github/ferstl/spring-jdbc-oracle/), so no further repository configuration is required.
-However, an additional dependency to [Oracle's proprietary JDBC driver](https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.html) (OJDBC) is required and can be retrieved from the [Oracle Maven Repository](https://blogs.oracle.com/dev2dev/get-oracle-jdbc-drivers-and-ucp-from-oracle-maven-repository-without-ides).
-Once the OJDBC driver is available in your repository, the maven setup looks like this:
+The maven setup looks like this:

 ```xml
     <!-- Dependency containing the OracleJdbcTemplate -->